qwerty541/dns-bench/README.md

 - Timeout configuration.
 By default, 3 seconds timeout is used.
 - Domain configuration.
 By default, google.com domain is used.
 - Protocol configuration, either TCP or UDP.
 By default, UDP is used.
+- Lookup IP version configuration, either IPv4 or IPv6.
+By default, IPv4 is used.
+- Configuration of IP version used to establish connection, either IPv4 or IPv6.
+By default, IPv4 is used.

 ### List of built-in DNS servers